maialsh/ORCA/README_STREAMLIT_FRONTEND.md

    export OPENAI_API_KEY="your-openai-api-key-here"
    ```

-4. **Ensure BinSleuth backend is properly configured**:
+4. **Ensure ORCA backend is properly configured**:
-   - Verify that the `binsleuth/src/cmd/` directory contains all necessary modules
+   - Verify that the `orca/src/cmd/` directory contains all necessary modules
    - Check that Binary Ninja is installed (if using enhanced features)

 ## Usage